 However, separate EV tariffs could allow EV and fleet owners to set up charging preferences and dynamically respond to price signals from system operators in exchange for cheaper rates.

-The main benefit of using EVs for frequency regulation is that they that have a low ramp rate and short minimum run-time, which means that they can respond to system operators’ instructions within a matter of milliseconds.
+The main benefit of using EVs for frequency regulation is that they have a low ramp rate and short minimum run-time, which means that they can respond to system operators’ instructions within a matter of milliseconds.
 In other words, they can quickly provide the electricity stored in their batteries to meet short-term increases in demand or absorb excess supply.

-Thereby, they can reduce the need for energy suppliers (BRPs) to purchase and increases their options to sell large amounts of electricity on the (sometimes expensive) real-time market in an efficient and cost-effective way.
+Thereby, they can reduce the need for energy suppliers (BRPs) to purchase and increase their options to sell large amounts of electricity on the (sometimes expensive) real-time market in an efficient and cost-effective way.

-EVs batteries also have much lower operational costs than other highly flexible power sources, which makes them ideal for flexible ramping.
+EV batteries also have much lower operational costs than other highly flexible power sources, which makes them ideal for flexible ramping.
 In the case of grid failure, EV batteries could even be co-located (just like diesel generators) to provide the power to restore generation plants, effectively offering black-start services to the grid.

 Given this flexibility, electric vehicles can be seen as a perfect solution to deal with sudden surges or dips in electricity consumption and improve the stability of the electricity system.

 Opportunity 2: Use smart charging solutions for load management

 While expanding the number of charge stations is essential to meet the rising electric power demand for EVs, too many vehicles charging at once could cause reliability and quality issues for the local electricity grid.

 Charge point operators can invest in smart charging to reduce the impact of charge stations on the grid by making optimal use of the existing electricity net.